ManiAm/VENTOS_Public/README.md

 **RapidXML:** RapidXml is an attempt to create the fastest XML parser possible, while retaining useability, portability and reasonable W3C compatibility.
 It is an in-situ parser written in modern C++, with parsing speed approaching that of strlen function executed on the same data.
 RapidXML is a header only library, and is included in VENTOS.

 **Boost library:** Boost provides free peer-reviewed portable C++ source libraries which can be found [here](http://www.boost.org/doc/libs/ "").
-We are using boost tokenizer, filesystem, etc. In Ubuntu, make sure to install `libboost-filesystem1.48-dev`, and `libboost-system1.48-dev` packages.
+We are using boost tokenizer, filesystem, etc.

 **OpenSSL library:** OpenSSL is an open-source implementation of the SSL and TLS protocols.
 The core library, written in the C programming language, implements the basic cryptographic functions and provides various utility functions.
 We use OpenSSL library to sign and verify different messages.
-In Ubuntu, make sure to install `libssl-dev` package.

 Features